worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-1.png" width="75%"><!--- Image is read from master branch or use full URL-->

-Then give your new form a name and make sure that the checkbox "_Do you want this form's data to be encrypted?_" is checked.
-Then click _Next_.
+Then give your new form a name and after turning on _Advanced Settings_.
+Then make sure that the checkbox "_Do you want this form's data to be encrypted?_" is checked.
+Click _Next_.

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-a1.png" width="75%"><!--- Image is read from master branch or use full URL-->